What is the Cassowary casque made of?

 Continue reading “Visayan Hornbill”

-The Southern Cassowary (Casuarius casuarius) is a large flightless bird.
+The Southern Cassowary (Casuarius casuarius) is a large flightless bird in the Casuariidae family.
 It is also called the Double-Wattled Cassowary or the Australian Cassowary.
 It is a ratite, related to the emu, ostrich, kiwi, and the rhea.
 There is also a Northern Cassowary (Casuarius unappendiculatus).

 The Southern Cassowary has stiff, bristly black feathers, a blue face and neck, red on the cape and two red wattles hanging down around its throat.
 It has a horn-like brown casque on the top of its head.
 Its feet have three toes with one long claw on each foot.